 Pennsylvania Department of Environmental Protection

-The mission of the Pennsylvania Department of Environmental Protection (DEP) is to protect Pennsylvania’s air, land and water from pollution and to provide for the health and safety of its citizens through a cleaner environment.
-We will work as partners with individuals, organizations, governments and businesses to prevent pollution and restore our natural resources.
-This annual report summarizes the core functions that are made possible by the Hazardous Sites Cleanup Fund (HSCF).
-For more information, please visit the DEP Hazardous Sites Cleanup Program website.
+The mission of the Pennsylvania Department of Environmental Protection (DEP) is to protect Pennsylvania’s air, land and water from pollution and provide for the health and safety of its citizens through a cleaner environment.
+We work as partners with individuals, organizations, governments and businesses to prevent pollution and restore our natural resources.
+This annual report presents trends in Pennsylvania's oil and gas industry.
+For more detailed information, visit the DEP Oil and Gas Program website.

-Please scroll down to view this year in review, or use the top menu to jump to a topic.
-If problems are encountered while viewing content, please try opening the website using another web browser.
+To view the report, simply scroll down or use the top menu to jump to a topic.
+If content doesn’t display properly, please try opening the report using another web browser.

 Message From the Secretary